 RSU awards vest subject to the satisfaction of service requirements.
 Expense related to each RSU award is recognized on a straight-line basis over the requisite service period of the entire award.
-Forfeitures are accounted for as they occur by reversing the expense previously recognized for awards that were forfeited during the period.
 The grant date fair values of these awards are determined based on the closing price of Antero Resources' common stock on the date of the grant.
-The weighted average grant date fair value per share for RSUs granted during the years ended December 31, 2021, 2022 and 2023 were \$9.63, \$35.64 and \$25.90, respectively.
+The weighted average grant date fair value per share for RSUs granted during the years ended December 31, 2022, 2023 and 2024 were \$35.64, \$25.90 and \$26.52, respectively.